TheWebSolver/tws-license-manager-client/CLIENT.md

 	}
 }
 ```

-Lets breakdown the above code in steps:
+Let's breakdown the above code into steps:

 - Create a class to handle license activation/deactivation.
 - Set constant `Client_Plugin_License_Handler::SERVER_URL` where [License Manager for WooCommerce](https://wordpress.org/plugins/license-manager-for-woocommerce/) plugin is installed and activated.
 - Set constant `Client_Plugin_License_Handler::PARENT_SLUG` where submenu page for the license activation/deactivation form will be added.
-This can be set as empty string if you want to handle submenu creation at different file of your plugin.
+This can be set as an empty string if you want to handle submenu creation at a different file of your plugin.
 Example for this at the [end](#submenu).

 ```php
 private function __construct() {